davybrion/companysite-dotnet/content/blog/2010-08-mvp-in-silverlightwpf-series-automated-tests.md

 Note: This post is part of a series.
 You can find the introduction and overview of the series <a href="/blog/2010/08/mvp-in-silverlightwpf-series">here</a>.

-The MVP approach that i've shown in this series makes it easy to write clean code where responsibilities are properly separated.
+The MVP approach that I've shown in this series makes it easy to write clean code where responsibilities are properly separated.
 One of the biggest benefits of that is that you get easy testability because of it as well.
 Now, the MVVM proponents will tell you that MVVM leads to code that is highly testable as well and they're right.
-However, i think that because of the cleaner separation in MVP, the automated tests you can write for your code is often cleaner, simpler, requiring less set up and often resulting in more focused tests.
-I'm going to show a few tests of the sample project accompanying this series to show you what i mean.
+However, I think that because of the cleaner separation in MVP, the automated tests you can write for your code is often cleaner, simpler, requiring less set up and often resulting in more focused tests.
+I'm going to show a few tests of the sample project accompanying this series to show you what I mean.

 First of all, let's start off with our BindingModels.
 Every single thing that your BindingModel does should be tested.
 That means testing whether the PropertyChanged event is always raised as expected, testing the validation you do, and testing that your population and mutation methods work properly.

 For instance, the UserGroupDetailBindingModel from the sample has a Name property.
 Since the View binds to that property, we need to make sure that the PropertyChanged event is raised when its value is set.
 We've also defined some validation for the Name property so we need to test that our BindingModel raises the ErrorsChanged event and that the correct validation message is made available through the GetErrors method.
-Now, i'm a big fan of using base classes for test fixtures which contain utility assert methods which reduce code noise in your tests as much as possible.
+Now, I'm a big fan of using base classes for test fixtures which contain utility assert methods which reduce code noise in your tests as much as possible.
 It makes it possible to write tests like these:

 <script src="https://gist.github.com/3728116.js?file=s1.cs"></script>